-Read this: What to expect from Samung's Gear S4
+Read this: What to expect from Samsung's Gear S4

-And it doesn't just apply to its smartwatch line, either.
-Granted alongside the Galaxy Watch was a patent for a Galaxy Fit fitness tracker.
+Interestingly, the Galaxy branding may extend past the smartwatch line, as well.
+Granted alongside the Galaxy Watch by the USPTO in May was a patent for a Galaxy Fit fitness tracker.

 Little is revealed, also, with regard to the Galaxy Fit, but we would expect such a device to continue along the path set by the Gear Fit2 and the current Samsung tracker, the Gear Fit2 Pro.